How Knowledge Bases Can Help Deflect Tickets

 Knowledge bases thrive with broad contribution, but teams accustomed to answering one-off questions may resist documentation efforts.
 Create incentives for knowledge sharing, integrate documentation into existing workflows, and celebrate improved metrics to build momentum.

-Consider implementing a simple process where closing a ticket includes asking, “Should this be added to our knowledge base?”
-This single question can drive continuous improvement in documentation coverage.
+A simple process: closing a ticket includes asking “should this be added to our knowledge base?”
+That single question drives continuous improvement in documentation coverage.

 Integrating with existing workflow tools